ixy-languages/ixy.ml/doc/memory.md

                      |
                     buf
 ```
-Since there is always at least one padding byte the maximum packet data length for ixy.ml is 1983 bytes.
+Since there is always at least one padding byte, the maximum packet data length for ixy.ml is 1983 bytes.

 ## Receive Descriptors (rx descriptors)